mattbishop/sql-jsonpath-js/README.md

 # SQL/JSONPath for JS

-Javascript implementation of the SQL/JSONPath dialect, from SQL2016 which provides features to query data for elements that match an expression.
+JavaScript implementation of the SQL/JSONPath dialect, from SQL2023 which provides features to query data for elements that match an expression.

 ### Installation